mikaelkvist/dotfiles/install/manually/readme.md

 # Fish, tmux, neovim setup checklist
 Follow this checklist to setup tmux, fish and neovim for development in bash, python, c/c++.

+This document might not use the latest version of programs and plugins, but at least something that works.

 ## Shell
 - [ ] z
     Autojump between directories